Sofar Solar Inverters: An Independent Review by Solar Choice

 Sofar Solar Residential solar inverter

-Their commonly used single-phase 5kW inverter has a maximum efficiency rating of 98% for their latest edition (model number 5KTLM-G2) which we would consider to be good.
-The three-phase equivalent model is also rated at 98%
+Their commonly used single-phase 5kW inverter has a maximum efficiency rating of 98.4% for their latest edition (model number 5KTLM-G3) which is towards the leading end of the market.

 Sofar Commercial Solar Inverters